Great Britain Olympic football team: Origins

-1908–1936
+1908–1936: First tournaments and Olympic Gold

 For the 1908 Olympic Games in London, the FA persuaded the IOC to include an official football tournament, which they organised.
 A team, made up entirely of English players, was entered.
 Some sources continue to refer to this team as the England national amateur football team, whilst others still simply label all participations as Great Britain.
 Although the team competed as the United Kingdom and are listed as such, the official match report refers to "the English team".
 The Scottish Football Association passed a resolution to "protest against one National body in the British Isles being termed the United Kingdom, or playing as such without the consent of the other three National Associations".
 The resolution was read at the next meeting of the International Football Association Board.
 In response, "[t]he Football Association representatives explained that this was the name given by the authorities, and that so far as the Football Association was concerned they had nothing to do with the matter.
 The Scottish Association were satisfied with this answer."

 At the 1908 Olympics, "Great Britain and Ireland" won all three of their matches, defeating Sweden and Netherlands in the first two rounds.
 They met Denmark in the final, defeating them 2–0 with goals from Vivian Woodward and Frederick Chapman.

 The team repeated this success at the 1912 Games.
 Again, Britain won all three matches and defeated Denmark in the final, this time 4–2.
 Woodward, who scored in the previous final, was captain for this tournament.

 At the 1920 Summer Games, Britain lost in the first round in a surprise defeat to Norway.
 Britain had played only amateur players, while other nations selected their team from all available players.
 The tournament formed part of a rift which developed between the FA, who wanted the Olympics to remain an amateur only competition, and FIFA, who were keen on having a full football world championship.
 This resulted in the FA leaving FIFA, as well as withdrawing from the 1924 and 1928 football tournaments.
 Eventually, however, an agreement was reached in which the Olympic football tournament would be for amateur players only, with the FIFA World Cup created to include all players, professional and amateur.

 There was no football tournament at the 1932 games, so Britain's return to Olympic football came at the 1936 Summer Olympics.
 Great Britain were defeated in the quarter-finals, losing 5–4 to Poland.